 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Cranmar family name include Cranmer, Cranmar, Crammer and others.

 Early Notables of the Cranmar family (pre 1700)

-More information is included under the topic Early Cranmar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 62 words (4 lines of text) are included under the topic Early Cranmar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cranmar family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Cranmar surname or a spelling variation of the name include: John Crammer who settled in New England in 1805.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.